-Cochrane welcomes any organization to express an interest in becoming a partner that is interested in advancing our mission, vision, and Strategy to 2020.
+Cochrane welcomes any organization to express an interest in becoming a partner that is interested in advancing our mission, vision, and strategy.
 This partnership should be mutually beneficial to both sides.
 Cochrane will base its decision of moving forward the partnership on its partnership framework.

 Definition of 'partnership'

 "A collaborative relationship between two or more parties that have agreed to work together, that is based on trust, equality and mutual understanding, and focuses on the pursuit of common goals that cannot be accomplished by the partners on their own."

 To form a partnership with Cochrane, the partner should:

 - Be willing and able to commit to helping Cochrane advance its mission, vision, and strategy.